pulumi/pulumi-hugo/themes/default/content/docs/concepts/projects/project-file.md

 ---
-title: Project File Reference
+title_tag: Project File Reference
-linktitle: Project File
 meta_desc: Documentation of the settings that are valid for the Pulumi project file.
+title: Project file
+h1: Pulumi project file
 menu:
   concepts:
     parent: projects